knative/eventing/docs/spec/spec.md

 ### group: messaging.knative.dev/v1alpha1

 _A Channel logically receives events on its input domain and forwards them to its subscribers.
-A custom channel implementation (other than the default InMemoryChannel) can be referenced via the channelTemplate.
+A custom channel implementation (other than the default _InMemoryChannel_) can be referenced via the _channelTemplate_.
 The concrete channel CRD can also be instantiated directly._

 ### Object Schema